gustafnk/combining-html-hypermedia-apis-and-adaptive-web-design/README.md

 Thoughts, issues and ideas on combining HTML Hypermedia APIs and Adaptive Web Design.
 Possibly, in the future, also code examples.

 NB.
+I will happily add collaborators and/or pull requests.
+NB2.
 Let's start with having everything in the README and when structure is found we refactor.

 Flow